Policy debate competitions in the United States: Breaking into Out-Rounds

-Also known as "clearing", debaters are scored based upon win–loss record, speaking ability, and the win–loss record of the teams they opposed.
+Also known as "clearing", debaters are scored based upon their own win–loss record, speaking ability, and the win–loss record of the teams they faced.
 To first decide who qualifies, win–loss record is used, then moving down the list to break ties.
 The winners are seeded into a bracket that is either "power-protected" or "power-matched".
 For example, in a power-protect tournament, the highest seed will debate the lowest seed, and in a power-matched tournament, the high seed will debate the high seed.
 At most tournaments the out-rounds will start at the octo-final level, although at large tournaments out-rounds may begin at the double or even triple octo-final level and some very small local tournaments could break to Quarterfinals, or in extremely small tournaments Semifinals.
 These rounds are commonly adjudicated with a panel of three or more judges.
 The siding of the debate is often based on a coin flip, unless the two opposing teams had debated one another earlier in the tournament.